steam3d/help.magicpods.app/docs/pref-app-settings.md

 ## Theme

+!!! tip
+    To customize the popup theme, change the theme parameter [Pop-up window](fun-popup-animation.md) or [Sound output](fun-sound-output.md)

 Customize theme of main window and tray menu.
 Does not apply to pop-up windows.

-> To customize the popup theme, change the theme parameter [Pop-up window](fun-popup-animation.md) or [Sound output](fun-sound-output.md)

 ## Language